petr-tik/dark_rusty_pool/Readme.md

 sys	0m0.104s
 ```

-### Potential perf improvements - yet to be investigated

-1. Wherever feasible replace `String` with `&str`.
-Consider the lifetime of strings like order ID and order timestamps and implement an efficient way instead of using `to_string()` and `clone()`, which defeat the advantage of rust.

-eg. Order ID is only used in input and inside the order book, no need to print it back out.
-It might be more efficient to convert/cast string into a i32 value and use that, wherever order ID is used.

-Pros:

-  * most of my strings are read-only - should work well and reduce memory usage.
-  * Learn about lifetimes and borrowing in Rust

-Cons:
-  * learning about said lifetimes and borrowing will pit me against the infamous borrow checker.
+## Perf improvements to investigate

-2. Currently - reducing an order into oblivion (eg. reduce an order of size 100, by >100) doesn't remove its key from the IdPriceCache.
+1. Currently - reducing an order into oblivion (eg. reduce an order of size 100, by >100) doesn't remove its key from the IdPriceCache.
 This leads to higher memory usage, if unused keys persist in the cache.
 It might be useful to remove the key-value pair, if the order is ever completely reduced.

 Requires: